 Common symptoms of oral cancer include but are not limited to the following signs and symptoms:

-Because many of these symptoms are associated with other oral issues and problems, visiting Lee Family Dental Care is important because we can rule out cancer from other diagnoses during our cancer screenings.
+Because many of these symptoms are associated with other oral issues and problems, visiting Worcester dental office is important because we can rule out cancer from other diagnoses during our cancer screenings.

 Oral cancer screenings in Worcester, MA, are just another part of a regular, usually hour-long dental exam every six months.
 As such, the process is quick and painless.
 We will visually examine your mouth for signs of cancer as well as physically feel the back of the mouth or throat to check for anything out of the ordinary.
 X-rays may be performed, and if we think there is an abnormality, we may perform a small sample test before recommending a biopsy.